Karina's gluten-free wheat-free applesauce crumb cake with cinnamon is a perfect coffee cake, or serve as dessert with a scoop of vanilla ice cream.

 Gluten, you see, is more than a pesky protein with a bad rep. Gluten is what makes pastry dough soft, flaky and tender.
 Gluten is what inspired bakers to bake all those years ago, firing up their hand-hewn brick-lined ovens.
 Gluten was their muse.
 Their seductive mistress.
 Gluten took them beyond three ingredient pancakes and palm-tossed flatbreads.
 Gluten fed their imagination.
 Inspired tarts, baklava, cupcakes.
 Napoleons.
 And yes.
 Apple pie.
 Because gluten is a magical ingredient (despite its bad press these days).
 We have to admit it.
 She's not an easy paramour to replace.

-Perhaps some day soon I'll be tempted to experiment with a gluten-free pastry dough.
+Perhaps some day soon I'll be tempted to experiment with a gluten-free wheat-free pastry dough.
 I'll be lured into believing I can recreate such delicate, fragile beauty.
 But not today.
-If I do crave pie I'll bake this no apology necessary Apple Crisp and serve it warm with a snowy scoop of vegan vanilla ice cream.
-Or this vegan Pumpkin Pie with Coconut-Pecan Crust.
+I'll bake this 'no apology necessary' Apple Crisp or this amazing Pumpkin Pie with Coconut-Pecan Crust.

 Right now, I can live with that.

-Originally published November 2012.We debated whether or not to add chopped nuts to this (delightful!) cinnamon-laced and apple pie spiced coffee cake.
+Originally published November 2012 by Karina Allrich.We debated whether or not to add chopped nuts to this (delightful!) cinnamon-laced and apple pie spiced gluten-free coffee cake.
 And though we were mightily tempted, we decided to keep it simple, and skipped the nuts.

 1 cup sorghum flour